ABOUT the Southwest Colorado Collaborative Forest Landscape Restoration Program.

 • The powerful interplay of programs like those listed above, which make it possible to treat lands across jurisdictional boundaries, making the approach to restoration truly landscape-scale.
 Wildfire, pests, and diseases don’t stop at property boundaries, so neither should our approach to ecological restoration.

 • Forest health collaboratives with rich histories and strong stakeholder engagement.
-The three collaboratives instrumental in the development of this CFLRP proposal, are the San Juan Headwaters Forest Health Partnership (SJHFHP), Four Rivers Resilient Forest Collaborative, and the Dolores Watershed Collaborative (DWC).
+The three collaboratives instrumental in the development of this CFLRP proposal, are the San Juan Headwaters Forest Health Partnership (SJHFHP), Four Rivers Resilient Forest Collaborative, and the Dolores Watersheds Collaborative (DWC).
 These collaboratives support the stakeholder voices unique to each ranger district and neighboring non-Forest Service lands.

 • A robust San Juan National Forest Fuels program, well-staffed and supported state and private forestry programs, and an established and innovative wood products industry.
 Without the Fuels Program staffing and expertise to carry out prescribed fires on the National Forest, the fuels reduction capacity on State and private lands, and forest products industry to increase the pace and scale of forest treatments, our landscape-scale goals would not be possible.